 Regardless of economic activity, if you have lived in the Netherlands for five consecutive years or more, you will be eligible for student finance.

 The rules DUO applies with regards to foreign students conflict with European law.
 If you have the nationality of a member state of the EU and work less than 56 hours a month you are still entitled to study finance.
 However, you must appeal the decisions DUO takes.
 It is highly recommended to seek out legal advice.
-Our education law lawyers are ready to answer any questions you may have.
+Our education law specialists are ready to answer any questions you may have.
 Mail to: firstname.lastname@example.org, or call: 030 214 51 50.